mattparker/lamplighthelp/source/16-7-4_Adding_and_Editing_Custom_Tabs_and_Fields_to_work_and_other_records.markdown

 ### Tabs, Fields and Options in {{Work}} Records

-- Go to 'Manage Custom Fields and Drop-down Lists -> {{Work}} Records Custom Tabs and Fields -> Manage custom tabs and fields on {{work}} records'.
+- Go to 'Manage Custom Fields and Drop-down Lists -> {{Work}} Records Custom Tabs and Fields -> Manage custom tabs and fields in {{work}} records'.

-- If you already have tabs set up in your system, you will see a list showing them all.
-You can click on any one of these to see the fields that are held in that tab.
+- If you already have tabs set up in your system, you will see a table showing them all.
+You can click on yhe three dots to see the fields that are held in that tab.

 - If you find that there is too much information on the screen and that you would like to see a simpler view, click on the 'compact view' button the middle of the page above the list.
 Click on it again to revert to the standard view.